Not all insulation materials are the same, and they are not always interchangeable

 Recycled Content: 80% to 100%

 Method and form: Cellulose consists of shredded newsprint and is non-toxic, recycled and generally local.
 It’s great for attics, you can blow it to whatever depth you want (with proper ventilation) and there are no seams to allow heat loss.
-It’s also an excellent choice packed into walls because it allows little air infiltration and it’s fire and insect resistant.
+It’s also an excellent choice for insulation packed into walls because it allows little air infiltration and it’s fire and insect resistant.

 R value: 3.66 per inch